status-im/specs/protocol.md

 ```

 As you can see, the message is an array and each index value has its meaning:
-* 0: `c4` is a decoder handler identificator for the current payload format.
-Identificators allow to register handler for many different types of messages
+* 0: `c4` is a decoder handler identification for the current payload format.
+Identifications allow to register handler for many different types of messages
 * 1: array which items correspond to the described payload fields above

 For more details regarding serialization and deserialization please consult [transit format](https://github.com/cognitect/transit-format) specification.